-Minerals and fatty acids are indispensable for a healthy thyroid.
-But do you know how much and when should you take them?
+They’re essential for a healthy thyroid—but do you know how much and when should you take them?

 by Dr. Vedrana Högqvist Tabor

-Four supplements that might prove to be great for your thyroid are:
+Four supplements that can be great for your thyroid are:

 The main food sources of iodine are: